Mamba (film): Release

 The film was well received by the public.
 The color photography was especially commented on as being outstanding.

 According to the Los Angeles Times, the film was banned in Germany because the censors deemed it to be denigrating to Germans.
 The film is now in the public domain as Tiffany filed for bankruptcy in 1932 and the copyright was never renewed.

 Preservation status

 Mamba was previously considered partially a lost film.
 An article in the Spring/Summer 2009 issue of the Vitaphone Project newsletter announced that a collector in Australia owned a nearly complete 35mm nitrate print of Mamba.
 The article went on to say that a complete restoration is now possible, and only lacks funding.
-The film's first screening in 81 years, from an unrestored PAL video transfer, took place on November 21, 2011, at The Astor Theatre in Melbourne, although a full-fledged restoration had not occurred at the time of the screening.
+The film's first screening in 81 years, from an unrestored PAL video transfer, took place on November 21, 2011, at the Astor Theatre, Melbourne, although a full-fledged restoration had not occurred at the time of the screening.